doranchak/thezodiacmansonconnection.com/README.md

   * I substituted a different article for the original one that was here.
 The original article has not yet been located.
 * https://doranchak.github.io/thezodiacmansonconnection.com/ferrin_mageau_related.html
 * https://doranchak.github.io/thezodiacmansonconnection.com/guest_book_signature.html
+  * The ebay image was missing so we reconstructed it based on the old email.
+The maps were missing so I created new ones from other sources.
 * https://doranchak.github.io/thezodiacmansonconnection.com/howard_davis_notarized_statement.html
 * https://doranchak.github.io/thezodiacmansonconnection.com/judith_davis_ward_letter.html
 * https://doranchak.github.io/thezodiacmansonconnection.com/links.html